-A historic election season in the United States has come to a close, and the nation has selected a new leader who energized the hopes and dreams of millions with his vision for America, epitomized in his slogan: "Change We Can Believe In."
+A historic election season in the United States came to a close last November 4, with the victory going to a candidate who energized the hopes and dreams of millions with his vision for America, epitomized by his slogan: "Change We Can Believe In."

-Christians, considering themselves "aliens and pilgrims" in this world, with their true citizenship in heaven (1 Chronicles 29:15; Philippians 3:20), do not participate in worldly politics (see Dr. Roderick C. Meredith's article, "How Would Jesus Vote for President?").
+Christians, considering themselves "aliens and pilgrims" in this world, with their true citizenship in heaven (1 Chronicles 29:15; Philippians 3:20), do not participate in worldly politics.
 However, Scripture reveals that it is God who made Senator Obama's victory possible, and that he will be ruling with God's consent (Romans 13).

-In the weeks ahead, we can expect to see various overwrought reactions to this election.
-Many harbor unrealistic expectations of imminent peace and prosperity, and we must wonder how they will handle their inevitable disappointment.
+Many harbor unrealistic expectations that President Obama will quickly bring peace and prosperity to his nation, quickly reversing eight years or more of policies they feel have brought the nation to economic, political and moral ruin.
 At the other extreme, some view the newly elected President as essentially un-American, and wonder whether he will play a role in bringing an end to the United States of America as we now know it.

-We should remember that many expressed similar feelings when George W. Bush was elected.
+We should remember that many observers expressed similar feelings when George W. Bush was elected.
 Political partisans often overestimate the damage their opponents can do.
 Yes, this present age will indeed come to an end soon—but not because of George W. Bush or Barack H. Obama.
-God is more powerful than any human ruler, and Christians should trust that God is in charge and will continue to use world affairs to bring about His purpose.
-If you have not already done so, read our free booklet Prophecy Fulfilled: God's Hand in World Affairs, to see how God has been carrying out His plan on Earth since long before Barack Obama was even born.
+God is more powerful than any human ruler, and Christians should trust that God is in charge.
+If you have not already done so, read our free booklet Prophecy Fulfilled: God's Hand in World Affairs, to see how God has been carrying out His plans on Earth since long before Bush or Obama were even born.

 What of the slogan: "Change We Can Believe In"?
-Notice what the book of Proverbs says about change: "My son, fear the Lord and the king; do not associate with those given to change" (Proverbs 24:21, NKJV).
-Is that verse an indictment of the slogan?
+If you have a King James Version or New King James Version Bible, you may have noticed what the book of Proverbs says about change: "My son, fear the Lord and the king; do not associate with those given to change" (Proverbs 24:21, NKJV).
+Is that verse an indictment of the Obama slogan?
 Not quite.
-Look at how the verse is rendered in one modern English translation: "My children, you must respect the Lord and the king, and you must not make friends with anyone who rebels against either of them" (Proverbs 24:21, Contemporary English Version).
+Look at how the verse is rendered in one modernized English translation: "My children, you must respect the Lord and the king, and you must not make friends with anyone who rebels against either of them" (Proverbs 24:21, Contemporary English Version).

 Change, however, is the destiny of every human being who accepts Jesus Christ's sacrifice, and through the Holy Spirit lives a life of obedience to God and His ways.
 What will happen at the trumpet blast upon Jesus Christ's second coming?
 That is when "the dead will be raised incorruptible, and we shall be changed.
 For this corruptible must put on incorruption, and this mortal must put on immortality.
 So when this corruptible has put on incorruption, and this mortal has put on immortality, then shall be brought to pass the saying that is written: 'Death is swallowed up in victory'" (1 Corinthians 15:52–54).